-However, if a transaction fails for some other reason once it is being executed, you will still be charged the fixed fee.
+If a transaction fails for some other reason, you will still be charged.
 The fee covers the cost of the network looking at the transaction and thus must be paid even if no change to your account is made.

 Account Creation fee is applied only when create account is called.
 This fee covers the cost of storing up to 1KB of data in perpetuity.
 This fee is applied only once and can be "topped up" to add additional storage to an account.
 Transactions are submitted using a Flow SDK via the Access API.
 Results can be queried by transaction hash through the Access API.

 An account on Flow is a record in the chain state that holds the following information:

 - Address: unique identifier for the account

 - Public Keys: public keys authorized on the account

 - Code: Cadence contracts deployed to the account

 - Storage: area of the account used to store resource assets